 Conventional clinical trials frequently fail due to the lack of established consent confirmation.
 Blockchain-based consent management allows patients to sign digitally and verify a simple approval document for acceptance, which is used for further authentication.

 4. Tracking diseases and outbreaks:

-The unique capabilities of Blockchain assist the real-time disease coverage and the exploration of disease samples that can help discover its origin and contagion specifications.
+The unique capabilities of Blockchain assist the real-time disease coverage and the exploration of disease samples that can help discover their origin and contagion specifications.